 Do essential oils work?
 Are they safe?
 What even is aromatherapy?
 We asked aromatherapist Adora Winquist all this and more.

-Adora Winquist is an alchemist.
-She’s spent more than two decades helping people find physical, emotional, mental, and spiritual healing.
+Adora Winquist has spent more than two decades helping people find physical, emotional, mental, and spiritual healing.
 One of the keys to her work lies in aromatherapy.
 An often controversial healing method, namely due to the multi-level marketing attached to it, aromatherapy does offer some benefits.

 This interview was edited for length and clarity.